pliam1105/nuslam/README.md

 The means learning rate follows the 3DGS `spatial_lr_scale` convention — the base rate times the camera-bounding radius ($\times 1.1$) — so in a metric scene tens of metres across the means actually move rather than freezing.
-The photometric term is scale-free; the metric-anchor loss (ground-plane + wheel-contact residual) is the term that will break the scale gauge and make the reconstruction natively metric, with joint pose refinement through the rasterizer, the current work (see Roadmap).
+The photometric term is scale-free; the metric-anchor loss (ground-plane + ego-height residual) is the term that breaks the scale gauge and makes the reconstruction natively metric — now **built and validated** (see "Joint metric anchor + pose refinement"; scale held to ~2% vs LiDAR, cm-level height residuals).
+Joint pose refinement through the rasterizer was tested here and found net-harmful, so it's dropped from the anchor route (see Roadmap).

 ### Bounding the reconstruction